-How to Use Black Currant Oil for Hair Loss and Better Health
+Black Currant Oil for Hair Loss, Best Dosage and Skin Benefits

-Black currant oil is an unusually powerful nutritional oil with many health benefits.
+Black currant oil is a lesser known nutritional oil with many beneficial properties.

 Hormones, Hair Loss and Fatty Acids

 Androgenic alopecia is a form of hair loss that can affect both men and women.
 In men the condition is also known as male pattern baldness and leads to a receding hairline, loss of hair on the crown and eventual baldness.

 For women, androgenic alopecia is characterized by thinning hair over the entire scalp, with usually the worst hair loss in the crown region.

 There are many factors that can contribute to losing your hair, but a deficiency in certain important fatty acids is a common one.
 Here’s where high quality black currant oil capsules, like these popular hexane free ones I take, can help.